Pugazh (film)

 Pugazh is a 2016 Indian Tamil-language action thriller film written and directed by Manimaran and co-produced by Varun Manian.
 The film stars Jai and Surbhi, while Karunas, RJ Balaji, G. Marimuthu, and Piraisoodan play supporting roles.
 The music was composed by Vivek-Mervin. with cinematography by Velraj and editing by G. B. Venkatesh.
 The film released on 18 March 2016 to mixed reviews from critics.

+Plot

+Pugazhendhi ("Pugazh") is a hardworking young man who runs a flower shop and spends much of his free time playing sports with his friends on a local playground.
+He falls in love with Bhuvana, but his peaceful life is disrupted when a corrupt local politician, Dass, tries to seize the playground for commercial development.

+Refusing to give up the only recreational space for the youth in his neighborhood, Pugazh organizes the local residents and challenges the politician's illegal land grab.
+As the conflict escalates, Dass uses threats, violence, and political influence to silence him.
+Despite facing personal losses and repeated attacks, Pugazh continues his fight against corruption and injustice.

+In the climax, Pugazh exposes the politician's wrongdoing and ultimately succeeds in protecting the playground.
+The film ends with a message about the importance of young people standing up against corruption and safeguarding public spaces for society.